CatalogueOfLife/coldp/README.md

 #### namePhrase
 An optional, unrestricted, lose phrase appended to the name just for this synonym.
-E.g. the phrase "sensu latu" may be added to the name to describe this synonym more precisely.
+E.g. the phrase "sensu lato" may be added to the name to describe this synonym more precisely.
 Or "auct. mult." or "auct. amer." for misapplied names that cannot refer to a single publication.
 Misapplied names that refer to a single publication should use `accordingToID` instead.